Hall–Mills murder case: Trial

 The Hall–Mills trial began on November 3, 1926, at the Somerset County Courthouse in Somerville, with Charles W. Parker and Frank Cleary presiding as judges.
 It lasted about thirty days and garnered huge national attention, largely because of the social status of the wealthy Stevens and Carpender families.
 The prosecuting attorney was Alexander Simpson.
 Defense attorneys were Robert H. McCarter (a former New Jersey Attorney General) and Timothy N. Pfeiffer.
 Joseph A. Faurot was the testifying fingerprint expert.
 Raymond C. Stryker was the foreman of the jury.

 The prosecution's key witness was Jane Gibson, a pig farmer on whose property the bodies were discovered.
 The defense portrayed Gibson as uneducated and "crazy", and attempted to ruin her credibility.
 Gibson's account varied, differing when told to the police, to newspapers, and at the trial (at which she testified from a hospital bed rolled into the court room).

-All three defendants at trial were acquitted.
+All three defendants at trial were acquitted of charges on December 3, 1926.